maybleMyers/H1111/README.md

 This is a GUI for tech wizard kohya-ss's musubi tuner's inference script. https://github.com/kohya-ss/musubi-tuner

-It allows simple inference with these models:
+It allows inference with these models:
 Hunyuan-t2v
 Hunyuan-v2v
 WanX-t2v